 - “Working by phone versus physically meeting clients.”

 COVID-19 has forced many employees to deal with unique family issues for the first time.
 Below are some of the specific concerns that people from Dr. White’s study reported having with their families:

 - “Being patient with my mother who is temporarily living with me.”

 - “Trying to support my daughter’s online schooling while working from home.”

 - “Challenges managing my two teenagers who want to get together with friends.”

-Tips to encourage remote employees
+3 Tips to encourage remote workers.

 The results of this research indicate that leaders need to be even more aware of and responsive to the needs of their employees during these times.
 This is where encouragement can play a significant role.
 You may be wondering what the difference between appreciation and encouragement is.

 Both actions have the same goal in mind, which is to support an individual, and are also achieved with the same types of actions, which are documented in Dr. White’s 5 Languages of Appreciation in the Workplace.
 The key difference is that appreciation is about recognizing past behaviors, achievements, and accomplishments.
 Whereas encouragement is focused on the present and the future.
 Given the current circumstances, Dr. White recommends that company leaders focus more on encouragement to align with the needs of this moment.
 Here’s how:

 Anxiety is significant and ever-present - even as we’re writing this our world is on fire, with energy, passion, frustration and anger filling our streets as communities gather to support the Black Lives Matter movement.
 Compounded with COVID-19, fears around health and social distancing as our cities and offices slowly reopen, your employees are carrying an incredible emotional weight on their shoulders.